 WHAT are accommodations?

 - Accommodations are a necessary part of providing equal access to University programs and facilities.

 - Accommodations are not considered reasonable if they change the core elements of a course or program.

-- The student with reasonable advance notice must request all accommodations.
-The Student Disability Support Services office recommends reasonable notice to be at least two weeks before the beginning of each semester.
+- Students must request accommodations in a timely fashion, SDSS recommends requesting accommodations and Accommodation Memos to be completed at least two weeks before the beginning of each semester.

-- The university does not provide students with personal assistants.
+- The university does not provide students with personal assistants or equipment.

 WHEN should you begin the accommodations process?

 - The request for services should be made before or during the registration period.

 - The student must contact and meet with SDSS if they require accommodations.